WTIGER001/sfcmap/README.md

 ### Biggest planned changes
 - Combine markers and image annotations
-- Insert the router
 - Add the concept of a game or world. or a game and chapter / module

-### Loading Processes
-1.)
-User - a user has to be signed in to get access to any other features 2.)
-Map Types, Maps, Marker Types - These are reference data that needs to be loadede

-### FIx User Loading
-User and user preferences are too coupled.
-Changing a preference reloads all the map data.
-Split user and user preferences.
-Only the user id, and assumed groups should be tied to the user object.
-The 'Map' and 'Prefs' should be separate.
-Favor lots of smaller objects.

-Proposed new structure
-- User - uid, name, email, photo
-- Assumed Groups
-- Map preferences (layers) <-- Maybe just make transient
-- General Preferences

-User -> Map Types, Marker Types, Marker Categories, User Groups, Users User & Assumed Groups ->  Map Configs

-When a map loads
-- subscribe to groups and annotations, both stateChanges()
-- subscribe to userAccesses
-- When a new group comes in then add it to the groups list (unless it is already there)
-- When a group is deleted then remove it
-- When a group is changed then update it
-- When an annotation comes in then add it to the group (or create the group if it is not there)